-Criterion 2: Element(s): 2.2, 5.1 Ecosystem Condition and Productivity Forest Ecosystem Productivity; Timber and Non-Timber Benefits CSA Core Indicator(s): 2.2.2: Proportion of the calculated long-term sustainable harvest level that is actually harvested 5.1.1: Quantity and quality of timber and non-timber benefits, products, and services produced in the DFA Indicator Statement Target Statement Harvest levels/volumes Harvest volumes will not exceed 110% of the 5 year periodic cut control volume for the DFA Value(s): Ecosystem Productivity, Timber and Non-Timber Multi-Use Benefits SFM Objective: We will sustain forests within the DFA.
-We will provide opportunities for a feasible mix of tir timber commercial activities. nber, recreational activities, visual quality, and non-
+Criterion 2: Element(s): 2.2, 5.1 Ecosystem Condition and Productivity Forest Ecosystem Productivity; Timber and Non- Timber Benefits CSA Core Indicator(s): 2.2.2: Proportion of the calculated long-term sustainable harvest level that is actually harvested 5.1.1: Quantity and quality of timber and non-timber benefits, products, and services produced in the Indicator Statement Target Statement Harvest levels/volumes Harvest volumes will not exceed 110% of the 5 year periodic cut control volume for the DFA

+Value(s): Ecosystem Productivity.
+Timber and Non-Timber Multi-Use Benefits

+We will sustain forests within the DFA.

+We will provide opportunities for a feasible mix of timber, recreational activities, visual quality, and non-timber commercial activities.